Consensys/mythx-docs/docs/source/tools/brownie/index.rst

 Scanning for Security Vulnerabilities
 -------------------------------------

-To prevent vulnerabilities from being introduced to the code base, Brownie a plugin that integrates automated security scans using the MythX analysis API.
+To prevent vulnerabilities from being introduced to the code base, Brownie includes a plugin that integrates automated security scans using the MythX analysis API.
 Simply run :code:`brownie analyze` on your compiled project directory.
 This will send the compiled build artifacts to MythX for analysis.
 By default no login is required and the analysis is going to be executed as a trial user.
-To access more vulerability information, register for free on the MythX website and pass your login data via environment variables or command options.
+To access more vulnerability information, register for free on the MythX website and pass your login data via environment variables or command line arguments.

 .. code-block::